Young Independent Researcher Groups: a Postdoc-Programme for Innovative, Interdisciplinary Teams

 - Maximum 4 years

-1 The effective cut-off date, which refers to the date of the doctorate, will be announced depending on the submission deadline.
+1 The effective cut-off date, which refers to the date of the doctorate, is 30 July 2019.
+The date of doctorate must not be after 30 July 2018 or before 30 July 2014.
 Researchers must show that they possess the research qualifications needed to carry out the project by means of a publication record over the last 5 years commensurate with their career stage, which demonstrates their international visibility;

 2 Participating researchers must have completed the doctorate in a scientific discipline that is related to the intended project.